 As soon as you contact us by phone or e-mail we will try to start a dialogue of what your interests and ideas are for your stay.
 As well as for individuals, couples and groups we have a very high interest to inform, advice and help you arrange things to do – as you wish.
 We know the area personally and have good personal contact in almost any matter.
 We can help you make agreements with local connections.
 Fishing trip, Catamaran sunset tour, Horse riding, Massage at your villa, Yoga class at the terrace, dance lesson, surf lessons and surf boards.

-This is a very unique place in a natural setting with amazing views.
-Visit us.
-You can enjoy the natures energies, the silence, go to the beach, and if you wish take a walk on small nature trails in the forest near the houses.
+This is a very unique place in a natural setting with amazing views, come visit us.
+You can enjoy from the forest energy that surrounds our resort, the silence, the beach, and the small walks on the trails near the villas.
 You can also walk to small restaurants in Playa Maderas and Playa Majagual.
 If you want to break the silence you can go by car to San Juan del Sur and go to the restaurants, visit the small shops and maybe rent a boat.
-Also you can go to Rivas (20 kilometers), take the ferry to see Ometepe (from Rivas), and also make a trip to the colonial city Granada (80 kilometers) and Masaya (110 kilometers).
+Also you can go to Rivas (20 kilometers), take the ferry to see Ometepe (from Rivas) and also make a trip to the colonial city of Granada (80 kilometers) and Masaya (110 kilometers).

 If you do not want to go anywhere, we can buy your food and we can also cook for you or we can bring you almost any kind of fresh fish and grilled it for you.

-The easiest place to go on your own from your house for rent at Villas Playa Maderas is to the city of San Juan del Sur 10 kilometres to the south.
-San Juan del Sur is situated in a pintoresque bay and there are many nice restaurants along the bay,you still have the original local atmosphere and the fishermens boats.
+The easiest place to go on your own from your rental villa at Villas Playa Maderas is to the city of San Juan del Sur , which is located 10 km to the south.
+San Juan del Sur is situated in a pintoresque bay with restaurants and small shops along the main bay, where you can still enjoy of the original local atmosphere of fishermens boats.

 Granada is the best conserved spanish colonial town.
 Granada features many colonial buildings and is in close proximity of two other main attractions in this department: Lake Nicaragua and the Mombacho Volcano, an imposing volcano that has a lot to offer.
 Granada is the city most visited by tourists in Nicaragua.
 The central park is a good place to start your visit.
 From here you can see several colonial buildings that surround the park.